Silversunset01/dbm/tutorials.md

 `var search = tempVars("parameters").toLowerCase()`<br/>`var member = msg.guild.members.find(member => member.name.toLowerCase().startsWith(search) || member.name.toLowerCase().endsWith(search) || member.name.toLowerCase().includes(search))`<br/>`this.storeValue(member, 1, "member", cache)`<br/>
 _the `tempVars("parameters")` would be your input, and, to use the output, use `tempVars("member")`_

+## Running via Command Prompt
+This allows you to run your bot outside of DBM using command prompt (aka CMD).
+Please remember when you close the window the bot will shut down.
+1. Open project directory
+2. Click into the address bar
+3. At the beginning type "cmd" and hit enter (this will open a cmd prompt in this folder)
+4. type `node bot.js` <br/>Note: If you use a restart script (see [Restarting Automatically](#running-your-bot-247-restarting-automatically) this step may be different)

 ## Stopping the Bot

 Sometimes you need to stop your bot.
 If you're running a script like `forever` this may automatically restart your bot, otherwise it will just shut the whole bot down.